regueiro/CCDWrapper/README.md

 ##NuGet

-To install CCDWrapper , run the following command in the Package Manager Console
+To install CCDWrapper, run the following command in the Package Manager Console

 ```
 Install-Package CCDWrapper